 QTUM is an open-source value transfer platform which focuses on mobile decentralized apps or Dapps.
 QTUM is the world’s first proof-of-stake smart contracts platform.

 They hosted a highly successful ICO in March 2017, and since that time has seen an ROI of 6,400%.

-For a cryptocurrency investor looking to make the most out of the host of new investment opportunities, while remaining cushioned from fraudulent ICOs and dodgy coins and tokens, the prospect can be daunting.
+The prospect can be daunting for a cryptocurrency investor looking to make money off new investment opportunities while remaining cushioned from fraudulent ICOs and dodgy coins and tokens.